 25.1 The NHS Staff Council is committed to the principles of partnership working and staff involvement.
 Partnership underpins and facilitates the development of sound and effective employee relations throughout the NHS.
 The national partners recognise that the participation of trades union representatives in the partnership process can contribute to delivering improved services to patients and users.

-25.2 Further information about the partnership approach to the implementation of pay modernisation is set out in Part 1 of this Handbook, including the importance of ensuring that the representatives of trade unions recognised for purposes of collective bargaining at local level are released appropriately to participate in local partnership arrangements.
+25.2 Further information about the partnership approach to the implementation of pay modernisation is set out in Part 1 of this handbook, including the importance of ensuring that the representatives of trades unions recognised for purposes of collective bargaining at local level are released appropriately to participate in local partnership arrangements.
 The principles of partnership working are set out in Annex 27.

 25.3 It is for employers and representatives of locally recognised trades unions to agree in partnership local arrangements and procedures on time off and facilities that are appropriate in local circumstances.
 Local arrangements are expected to be consistent with the principles set out below.

 25.4 Local arrangements should apply to accredited representatives of trades unions recognised by local NHS organisations.
 Accreditation will only be given to employees of the organisation who have been duly elected or appointed in accordance with the rules of the respective trades unions.